 Burrus argues that Christianity innovated less by replacing shame with guilt than by embracing shame.
 Indeed, the ancient Christians sacrificed honor but laid claim to their own shame with great energy, at once intensifying and transforming it.
 Public spectacles of martyrdom became the most visible means through which vulnerability to shame was converted into a defiant witness of identity; this was also where the sacrificial death of the self exemplified by Christ's crucifixion was most explicitly appropriated by his followers.
 Shame showed a more private face as well, as Burrus demonstrates.
 The ambivalent lure of fleshly corruptibility was explored in the theological imaginary of incarnational Christology.
 It was further embodied in the transgressive disciplines of saints who plumbed the depths of humiliation.
 Eventually, with the advent of literary and monastic confessional practices, the shame of sin's inexhaustibility made itself heard in the revelations of testimonial discourse.

 In conversation with an eclectic constellation of theorists, Burrus interweaves her historical argument with theological, psychological, and ethical reflections.
 She proposes, finally, that early Christian texts may have much to teach us about the secrets of shame that lie at the heart of our capacity for humility, courage, and transformative love.

-Virginia Burrus is Professor of Early Church History at Drew University and the author of The Sex Lives of Saints: An Erotics of Ancient Hagiography, also available from the University of Pennsylvania Press.
+Virginia Burrus is the Bishop W. Earl Ledden Professor of Religion at Syracuse University.
+She is author of Ancient Christian Ecopoetics and The Sex Lives of Saints: An Erotics of Ancient Hagiography, both available from the University of Pennsylvania Press.